 Classic cars have a sentimental value and are important to you, this is why you want to take your time to find an auto transporter who specializes in shipping classic cars.
-Do your research on transporting a collectible car, speak with your transport specialist in depth.
+Do your research on transporting a collectible car.
+In addition to getting a quote for shipping your car, speak with your transport specialist in depth about your move.
 An experienced car carrier will suggest using both a stack or non-stacking enclosed auto transport.
 Ask that they use soft tie-downs, this will avoid scratches on the paint and other damage.

 What should I expect from a showroom?

 A showroom is a well lit room used to display or show off goods, in this case, your classic car that has been lovingly restored.
 It is used to illuminate a car properly.
 The room is filled with people standing around looking at various models of cars, a line up of the “best” cars out there.